sdthomas91/n-g-spmu/README.md

    - OnePageLove was used as inspiration for continuous scroll websites
 1. [StackOverflow] (https://stackoverflow.com/)
    - Used for code snippets and code validation
+1. [GoogleBard] (bard.google.com)
+    - Used Bard AI to help generate some good copy for the website

 ## Testing